DiT-JSCC: Rethinking Deep JSCC with Diffusion Transformers and Semantic Representations: Conclusion and Forward-Looking Discussion

-This paper has proposed DiT-JSCC, a novel and open-source GJSCC framework designed to tackle the challenges of semantic inconsistency in image transmission under extreme wireless conditions.
+This paper has proposed DiT-JSCC, a novel and open-source GenJSCC framework designed to tackle the challenges of semantic inconsistency in image transmission under extreme wireless conditions.
 By designing a VFM-driven dual-branch encoding structure and customizing a coarse-to-fine CDiT as the generative decoder, DiT-JSCC effectively bridges the gap between semantic representation and generative decoding under image JSCC tasks.
-Paired with the proposed KC-inspired bandwidth allocation strategy, DiT-JSCC has significantly outperformed existing JSCC methods in both semantic consistency and perceptual realism, offering a promising direction for robust and high-quality semantic communication.
-In future work, we aim to further enhance the proposed framework along several directions.
-First, we will investigate whether employing more advanced VFMs, such as the latest DINOv3 \cite{simeoni2025dinov3}, can bring additional performance gains.
-Second, we plan to explore more accurate and principled methods for quantifying semantic value, in order to refine the bandwidth allocation strategy.
+Paired with the proposed KC-inspired bandwidth allocation strategy, DiT-JSCC has significantly outperformed existing JSCC methods in perceptual consistency, semantic consistency, and realism, offering a promising direction for robust and high-quality semantic communication.